Authenticating a cluster with Kerberos

 This section provides information about configuring security for a DataStax Enterprise (DSE) cluster using Kerberos.

+DataStax Enterprise authentication with Kerberos protocol uses tickets to prove identity for nodes that communicate over non-secure networks.
 Kerberos is a computer network authentication protocol that allows nodes communicating over a non-secure network to prove their identity to one another in a secure manner using tickets.
 This section does not provide detailed information on installing and setting up Kerberos.
-For this information, see the MIT Kerberos Consortium.
+For information on installing and setting up Kerberos, see the MIT Kerberos Consortium.

 The following are general guidelines for setting up Kerberos:

-- Before installing DSE, set up your Kerberos servers.
+- Before implementing Kerberos on your DataStax Enterprise nodes, set up your Kerberos servers.

 - Set up several machines as authentication servers (Key Distribution Center [KDC]).
-One will be the primary or administration KDC, the others will be secondary.
+One server is the primary or administration KDC, the other servers will be secondary.

-- Do not install the KDC servers on DSE nodes.
+- Do not install the KDC servers on DataStax Enterprise nodes.

 - Set up firewalls on each KDC server.